yazeed1s/sqlweb/README.md

 # sqlweb

-### IN PROGRESS
 ## About The Tool

-This is a work-in-progress DB web client that allows users to connect to a relational database through the web interface.
-It provides the capability to view the database content and run SQL queries against it.
+This is a DB web client empowers users to seamlessly connect to relational databases via a user-friendly web interface.
+It offers a comprehensive set of features designed to enhance your database management experience.

 ## ✨ Features

-- Establish a connection to a relational db hosted either locally or remotely.
+- Connect to relational databases, whether hosted locally or remotely.

-- Run sql queries against the db.
+- A built-in SQL editor.
+- Export table data in CSV or JSON formats.
+- Generate raw SQL for database schema objects.
+- Editable table cells
+- Save connection info locally

-- .....?
+- Data visualization
+- Relatively small and efficient executable < 15MB
+- Memory usage < 25MB
+- Rely on minimal external dependencies, mostly utilizing the standard library.

 ## ⭐️ Screenshots
 <p align="left">